 For whom is the optomap recommended?

-Most patients having Routine eye exams with the Optometrist (Dr. Mekel or Dr. Pasion) are good candidates for the Optomap exam.
+Most patients having Routine eye exams with the Optometrist (Dr. Mekel, Dr. Biletsky, or Dr. Viloria) are good candidates for the Optomap exam.
 We find, however, that some of the best candidates for the Optomap exam are those patients who don’t want to be dilated, children, anyone with a history of eye problems such as diabetic retinopathy, glaucoma, and people that are light sensitive to name a few.
 See the sample image below for the types of pathology that can be picked up by the Optomap image.